choiyonsu/node-netmsg/README.md

 var client = new Netmsg().connect({ host: '10.0.0.27', port: 1974, uuid, eventName });
 client.on('connect', function () {
     client.sendMessage({
+        'id': uuid
-        'note': 'this message has a file attached to it' }, {
+        ,'note': 'this message has a file attached to it' }, {
         'file1': {
             'name': 'calc.exe'